tlswg/tls13-spec/draft-ietf-tls-tls13.md

 0-RTT data is not compatible with older servers.
-An older server will respond to the ClientHello with an older ServerHello, but it will not correctly skip the 0-RTT data and fail to complete the handshake.
+An older server will respond to the ClientHello with an older ServerHello, but it will not correctly skip the 0-RTT data and will fail to complete the handshake.
 This can cause issues when a client attempts to use 0-RTT, particularly against multi-server deployments.
 For example, a deployment could deploy TLS 1.3 gradually with some servers implementing TLS 1.3 and some implementing TLS 1.2, or a TLS 1.3 deployment